 As I stated in the session, I had tried using a few software apps that were designed according to the GTD principles, but each fell a little short in functionality for me.
 So I created my own GTD site in Office 365 that was customized to how I wanted to see all my actions and projects.

-I wanted to have the downloadable template available right after the conference, but I found a couple issues at the last minute and I wanted to have something of quality available for you to download.
 If you’d like to download the template, just send me your name and email address, and I’ll send the download link right over to you!
 Please also read the disclaimer below.

 This template has only been tested in Office 365.
 It has NOT been tested in SharePoint 2013 On Premises.
 Since this is a free template, it may not be 100% bug free.
 Use at your own risk.
 You may want to install and test in a “test” site collection away from your company’s mission critical content.
 I have identified a few issues that you may run into and how to solve them that are documented below.
 Also because this is a free template, I can’t provide premium-type support for questions and issues.
 While I will make every attempt to answer any questions or address issues you have in a timely manner, I can’t guarantee any kind of response time.
 If you desire expedited response time, you could always hire me as a consultant 🙂

 - Once you receive the template downlink link from me via email, save the template somewhere on your computer.

 - Navigate to your top level site collection’s Site Settings page, and click on Solutions (under Web Designer Galleries).

 - Click the Upload Solution button in the ribbon.
 Browse to the template file and upload the file.